 One thing that I don’t like so much is that some of the more intricately detailed illustrations have very small details that are hard to color unless you have super sharp or thin points on your colored pencil.
 I don’t have much experience with new adult coloring books, but I think this is a common problem, and I wouldn’t consider it a deterrent to getting this Bible.
 Another drawback is that I would consider both the outer cover, endpapers design, and a majority of the illustrations to be on the feminine side, which may prevent some people, especially boys and men, from wanting to own this Bible.
 I hope that eventually a more neutral design will be offered.

 Overall, I highly recommend the Inspire Bible, and had I not received it for free by winning their contest, I would have eventually purchased it myself.
-To order your own Inspire Bible, click here (affiliate link)!
+To order your own Inspire Bible from Amazon, click here (affiliate link).

 Want to read more Bible reviews?
 Visit the Bible Reviews page to see all available posts.